 With Sixteen Occasional Poems 1990-2000 there is a change from what Kelly calls ‘the taut, interconected and inter-textual universe of Old Negatives’.
 There is still the personal (almost diary-like) detail – ‘am 55 my best work done’ – and the regrets.
 Kelly describes the poems as a series of chance encounters rather than an extended narrative.
 Subjects are more various and the language less stiff.
 There are pieces on postmoderism, a visually interesting diary from a trip to Berlin, poems written to accompany the artist Ian McCulloch’s prints, a poem to Tom Leonard, but still the same themes: love, god, language – themes dealt with in his vast Book of Prefaces, on which he was working in the 1990s.

-Gray continues to write poems.
+Gray continued to write poems until the end of his career; his last decade saw him embark on a translation of Dante’s Divine Comedy.
 And continues to write as truthfully, even when painfully, as ever.
-A recent poem has the line, ‘My son dislikes me now, is a real stranger.’
+One of his last poems has the line, ‘My son dislikes me now, is a real stranger.’
 Stuart Kelly sums up his achievement as a poet: ‘a dispassionate, confessional voice; technical accomplishment utilised to convey meaning rather than for its own sake and a hard-won sense of the complexity of the universe….
 His poetic work, especially when dealing with the relationship, or lack thereof, between the sexes, is memorable and disconcerting in the way only good poetry is.’